faisalthaheem/denovo-voucher-script/README.md

 php safe mode|off
 php_memory_limit| &gt;128M

-# Trying it out quickly
+# Trying it out
-Quickest way to try out the script is using docker, build the image from the Dockerfile in the "docker-dev" folder and run it
+Quickest way to try out the script is using docker, build the image from the Dockerfile which contains the runtime environment only in "docker-dev" folder and run it

     git clone https://github.com/faisalthaheem/denovo-voucher-script.git
     cd denovo-voucher-script